 The characteristics we support in the development of leadership are in contrast to some traditional parent leadership models that emphasize individual assertiveness and charismatic advocacy.
 Our process supports parents in learning to work in groups, planning and carrying out activities, speaking in front of groups, and developing other personal skills and traits that develop the individual.
 But, our emphasis is on collective action, listening to peers, and revolving tasks and leadership roles.

-See the IDRA Parent Leadership Model in English and Spanish (pdf).
+See the model IDRA Parent Leadership in Education Model in English and Spanish (pdf)

-New Model for Community Engagement in Education – June 27, 2011
+A New Model for Community Engagement in Education – Podcast Episode 91, June 27, 2011

-The Power of IDRA’s Parent Leadership Model – November 10, 2006
+The Power of IDRA’s Parent Leadership Model – Podcast Episode 3, November 10, 2006